 Washington

-As of October 1, 2025, Washington state residents must pay the state’s 6.5% sales tax plus any local and county sales taxes.
+As of January 1, 2026, Washington state residents pay the state’s 6.5% sales tax plus any applicable local and county taxes on precious metals purchases.

 Washington, DC